Tips for Riding a Motorcycle in Vietnam

 - Watch out for kids on the roads in general, particularly those that are running or moving in some way.

-Tips for driving in the Vietnam countryside:
+Tips for Riding in the Countryside

 - Use Google Maps.
 Set it to avoid Highways, Tolls, and Ferries.

 - Your first day is likely to be a long one, to get you out of the city.
 Try to plan for an average of 150km per day to prevent saddle soreness.

 - Expect to average around 40kmh over your trip.
 This allows for lunch stops, photo stops, the call of nature…